petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 ### Use a CI/CD service

 For example,
-run your pipeline on GitHub Actions.
+run your pipeline on GitHub Actions, which is free for public projects.
 See [this example](https://github.com/calkit/example-basic/blob/main/.github/workflows/run.yml)
 for a Calkit project that runs automatically on every push to GitHub.